bet4a/d3wiki/SVG-Shapes.md

 <a name="arc_padRadius" href="#arc_padRadius">#</a> arc.<b>padRadius</b>([<i>radius</i>])

 If *radius* is specified, sets the pad radius accessor to the specified function or constant.
 If *radius* is not specified, returns the current pad radius accessor, which defaults to “auto”.
-The pad radius is the radius at which the [pad angle](#arc_padAngle) is applied: the nominal padding distance between parallel edges of adjacent arcs is defined as padRadius * padAngle.
-(The padding distance may be smaller if the inner radius is small relative to the pad angle.)

 The “auto” pad radius method computes the pad radius based on the previously-computed [inner](#arc_innerRadius) and [outer](#arc_outerRadius) as:

 ```javascript
 function padRadius(innerRadius, outerRadius) {